 In practice: I shoot in A-Mode almost all the time.
 So shutter speed dial and ISO dial are set to A. I select aperture on the nice aperture ring on the lens and the camera does the rest.
 Sometimes I dial in exposure compensation if necessary on its nice big exposure compensation dial.
 Now if I enter a pagoda or temple with difficult lighting situation I can either still use the exposure compensation dial or better switch to full manual.
 On the X Pro-2 I just have to set a shutter speed to avoid camera shake and select the ISO value (on the same dial!) to get the desired exposure.
 Plain and simple.
 This is it!
 It takes you about three seconds on a bad day and even less on a good.

 How about function buttons?
 Some camera makers go crazy on customization.
 There are a dozen custom buttons to deal with every requirement.
 But what sounds great in theory isn’t so great in real world.
 How to remember what all those tiny, unmarked buttons do if you can hardly remember your wedding anniversary?
 No seriously, how to remember a dozen function buttons especially if you don’t use the camera on a daily base?
 Good luck with that!
-It’s like playing memory but there is no time for that when you are standing at the entry gate of the Taj Mahal and the constant stream of visitors is pushing you forward.
+It’s like playing memory but there is no time for that when you are standing in the entry gate of the Taj Mahal and the constant stream of visitors is pushing you forward.

 That’s why I use only two function buttons: 1. the function button on the top of the camera to turn on/off face detection.
 2. the right button on cross selection on the back to switch in between the 3 Auto – ISO settings.
 Also something only Fuji offers.
 Three banks of Auto-ISO settings.
 Why might this be useful?
-If you are shooting buildings or other things you most likely set Auto-ISO shutter speed to something like 1/60s or maybe even longer if you shoot with a OIS lens.
+If you are shooting buildings or other things you most likely set Auto-ISO shutter speed to something like 1/60s or maybe even longer if you shoot with an OIS lens.
 Now if you want to do some street shooting or moving subjects you want to have a minimum shutter speed of 1/250s or even 1/500s.
 No big deal with Fuji.
 Just switch to the other bank.

 FUJIFILM X-Pro2 (23mm, f/1.4, 1/180 sec, ISO200)